Compare

 redu.cloud vs Google Cloud questions

-Practical answers for startups comparing Google Cloud with redu.cloud.
+Practical answers for startups comparing Google Cloud with redu.cloud in 2026.

 Not for every workload.
-Google Cloud has a much broader managed service catalog. redu.cloud focuses on core cloud infrastructure for startups and developers that want to move fast without large-platform complexity.
+Google Cloud has unique strength in AI/ML, Gemini models, BigQuery, and Kubernetes at scale. redu.cloud focuses on core cloud infrastructure for startups that want real resources without AI platform complexity or GCP billing layers.

 Why would a startup choose redu.cloud instead of Google Cloud?